henrygrant/advent_of_code_2024/README.md

 Written in Typescript using the [Deno](https://deno.com/) runtime.

 Each day is in a directory.
-Each solution can be ran via `deno/day_X/part_X.ts`.
+Each solution can be ran via `deno --allow-read day_X/part_X.ts`.